 - Researchers say the discovery is exciting but there is a long way to go.

 Venom from honeybees has been found to rapidly kill aggressive and hard-to-treat breast cancer cells, finds new Australian research.

 The study also found that when the main component of the bee venom was combined with existing chemotherapy drugs, it was extremely efficient at reducing tumor growth in mice.

 A recent Australian research found that honeybee venom and its active component melittin effectively reduces the viability of breast cancer cells.
 However, bumblebee venom did not have the same effect.

 Honey bees are such lovely beings.
-They provide us various bee products that we use at home and even for its medicinal properties.
+They provide us various bee products that we use at home and even for their medicinal properties.
 From honeybees, we get honey, propolis, wax, and venom.

 Over the years, researchers try to understand what nature has in store for us.